-Rusal's statement represents the first time a major Russian company has made a statement on this issue
+Rusal's statement marks the first time a major Russian company has spoken out on this issue.

 "We believe that this crime must be thoroughly investigated.
-We support an objective and impartial investigation of this crime and call for severe punishment for the perpetrators," says Rusal board chairman Bernard Zonneveld, a Dutch national.
+We support an objective and impartial investigation into this crime and callfor severe punishment for the perpetrators," said Rusal board chairman Bernard Zonneveld, a Dutch national.

 :format(jpg)/f.elconfidencial.com%2Foriginal%2F1d3%2F79f%2Ffbb%2F1d379ffbba7736ff9e412f648d242160.jpg)

-Rusal's statement represents the first time that a major Russian company has made such a statement.
-The Rusal chairman also calls for an end to the "fratricidal" conflict in Ukraine "as soon as possible".
+Rusal's statement represents the first time that a major Russian company has spoken out on this issue.
+The president of Rusal also callsfor an end to the "fratricidal" conflict in Ukraine "as quickly as possible."

-Oleg Deripaska, who in 2018 had to resign from the management of Rusal, although he currently holds almost 45% of the shares of En+, Rusal's main shareholder with 56.88%, had already urged a few weeks ago to put an end to the war between Russia and Ukraine.
-"The priority is to stop this as soon as possible," he demanded.
+Oleg Deripaska, who had to step down as head of Rusal in 2018 but currently holds almost 45% of the shares in En+, Rusal's main shareholder with 56.88%, had already called for an end to the war between Russia and Ukraine a few weeks ago.
+"The priority is to stop this as soon as possible," he said.

 News from ElConfidencial